sheyam-selvaraj/cg-ruby-2.6.10/README.md

-**This README provides a clear step-by-step guide for anyone who wants to replicate your process.
+**This README provides a clear step-by-step guide for anyone who wants to replicate this process.
 You can customize it further based on your specific needs.
 **

 **# Ruby 2.6 Docker Image with Melange and apko**